duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ![](./images/camera_matrix.png)

-On the duckiebot, we were able to use the parameters from the calibration file, but for the simulation we tried different combination of parameters since we don’t know the exact values.
-This led to the error in our pose estimation and we are going to discuss it in results.
+On the duckiebot, we were able to use the parameters from the calibration file, but for the simulation, we tried different combinations of parameters since we don’t know the exact values.
+This led to the error in our pose estimation.
+We are going to discuss it in the results.

 <p>&nbsp;</p>